Vrooli/Vrooli/packages/docs/docs/guides/database_design.md

 - `Related` - Anything that's related to the project, but doesn't fit into any of the other categories
 - `Researching` - Knowledge base, research paper
 - `Scheduling` - Google calendar, tasking app
-- `Social` - Twitter, Facebook, Instagram
+- `Social` - X, Facebook, Instagram
 - `Tutorial` - Youtube video link

 ## RunStatus